On the geography of log-surfaces: Introduction

-The very first natural question that shows up is how to measure the difficulty of finding a surface of general type with fixed Chern numbers.
-This can be done by studying the Chern slope (or the Chern ratio), defined as $c_{1}^{2}/c_{2}$.
+The first natural question that arises is how to find a surface of general type with fixed Chern numbers.
+As one might predict, this is generally a difficult problem.
+The difficulty of the problem increases as the Chern slope (or Chern ratio), defined as $c_{1}^{2}(X)/c_{2}(X)$, increases.
 It is not difficult to find smooth projective surfaces such that $c_{1}^{2}(X) \leq 2c_{2}(X)$.
-In that context, we have the following interesting result from \cite{Persson}. \begin{theorem}[Persson] For any pair of positive integers $(c_{1}^{2},c_{2})$ satisfying $\frac{1}{5}(c_{2}-36)\leq c_{1}^{2} \leq 2c_{2}$ and $c_{1}^{2} + c_{2} \equiv 0\, (\textrm{mod} \, 12)$, there exist a minimal smooth projective surface $X$ of general type with $c_{1}^{2} = c_{1}^{2}(X)$ and $c_{2}=c_{2}(X)$. \end{theorem} The case where $2c_{2} < c_{1}^{2} \leq 3c_{2}$ is much harder.
-It is worth noting that Hirzebruch in \cite{Hirzebruch} explicitly constructed examples of ball-quotient surfaces using the abelian cover of the complex projective plane branched at arrangements of lines.
-Based on the ideas deliver by Hirzebruch, Sommese in \cite{Sommese} proved the following density result. \begin{theorem} Any rational point in $[1/5, 3]$ occurs as a limit of Chern slopes of smooth projective surfaces of general type. \end{theorem}
+In that context, we have the following interesting result that comes from \cite{Persson}. \begin{theorem}[Persson] For any pair of positive integers $(c_{1}^{2},c_{2})$ satisfying $\frac{1}{5}(c_{2}-36)\leq c_{1}^{2} \leq 2c_{2}$ and $c_{1}^{2} + c_{2} \equiv 0\, (\textrm{mod} \, 12)$, there exists a minimal smooth projective surface $X$ of general type with $c_{1}^{2} = c_{1}^{2}(X)$ and $c_{2}=c_{2}(X)$. \end{theorem} The case where $2c_{2} < c_{1}^{2} \leq 3c_{2}$ is much harder.
+It is worth noting that Hirzebruch in \cite{Hirzebruch} explicitly constructed examples of ball-quotient surfaces using the full abelian cover of the complex projective plane branched at arrangements of lines.
+Based on the ideas delivered by Hirzebruch, Sommese in \cite{Sommese} proved the following density result. \begin{theorem} Any rational point in $[1/5, 3]$ occurs as a limit of Chern slopes of smooth projective surfaces of general type. \end{theorem}

+\begin{remark} Since $c_1^2(X)$ and $c_2(X)$ are integers, Chern slopes $c_1^2(X)/c_2(X)$ of smooth surfaces of general type are rational numbers.
+Theorem \ref{thm:dense_limits} asserts that \textit{every} rational number in $[1/5,3]$ appears as a limit of such slopes.
+In particular, the set of realized slopes is dense in $[1/5,3]$.
+See also Section \ref{sec:line_arr} for explicit families obtained from abelian covers.
+In Example \ref{ex:limit_eight_three} we present how $8/3$ can be obtained as a proper limit of a sequence of slopes. \end{remark}